ClemMei/td-docker-compte-rendu/dockerhub-readme.md

 docker inspect -f '{{range.NetworkSettings.Networks}}{{.IPAddress}}{{end}}' [Container_Name]
 ```

-Once your database is started, you can run the docker-db-connection image with the following command :
+Once your database is started, you can run your container with the *docker-db-connection* image using the following command :

 ```bash
 docker run -dt -e 'HOST=[DB-IP-Address]' \